 Conference on Diversity in International Affairs

 CFR has hosted the Conference on Diversity in International Affairs in collaboration with the Global Access Pipeline (GAP) and the International Career Advancement Program (ICAP) since 2013.
-The conference was funded by a generous grant from the Robina Foundation.
 An annual event, the conference connects students and professionals from diverse backgrounds with career opportunities in international affairs.

 Speakers have included U.S. National Security Advisor Susan Rice, former minority leader of the Georgia House of Representatives Stacey Abrams, former Secretary of Homeland Security Jeh Johnson, actor and former Associate Director for White House Office of Public Engagement Kalpen Modi, Morgan Stanley Vice Chairman and Managing Director Carla Harris, president and CEO of the International House Calvin Sims, and NASA Administrator Charles Bolden.
 Highlights and videos can be viewed for the 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, and 2022 events.

 Global Kids Summer Institute and Roundtable Series

-For the past ten years, CFR has partnered with Global Kids, a high-school and after-school program for youth living in underserved neighborhoods.
+For more than twenty years, CFR has partnered with Global Kids, a high-school and after-school program for youth living in underserved neighborhoods.
 Global Kids was recognized by Nonprofit New York in 2019 to receive the Diversity, Equity, and Inclusion Special Recognition because of their proactivity about addressing power dynamics while creating an inclusive work environment.
 The United States in the World Initiative is a three-week summer institute that combines Global Kids’ leadership development activities with opportunities to interact with leading CFR experts on critical issues in international affairs.
 Hosted by CFR, the annual institute takes place during the month of July.
 The program requires all participants to design and implement projects that educate peers, promote critical thinking, and inspire youth involvement in the discussion of U.S. foreign policy and international relations.

 During the course of the academic year, the Global Kids roundtable series brings Global Kids participants together with CFR fellows and staff.
 The series, consisting of monthly meetings, covers issues such as the global economy, U.S.-Cuba relations, the International Criminal Court, China, terrorism, national security, climate, and humanitarian intervention.